microsoft/sqlworkshops/SQLonOpenShift/sqlonopenshift/02_Query.md

     You can now run T-SQL statement interactively with sqlcmd.
 By typing in a query and hitting Enter, you can type in the keyword **GO** and hit Enter to execute a query.
 Type in the keyword **exit** to leave sqlcmd.

+You can now proceed to Next Steps to learn more about SQL Server Performance.

 <p style="border-bottom: 1px solid lightgrey;"></p>